budparr/jekyll-base-for-authors/_books/moby-dick-or-the-whale.md

     isbn: 9781101637715
 reviews:
   - attribution: Herman Melville
-    copy_markdown: "It is the horrible texture of a fabric that should be woven of ships' cables and hawsers.
+    copy: "It is the horrible texture of a fabric that should be woven of ships' cables and hawsers.
 A Polar wind blows through it, and birds of prey hover over it.'"
 cover_image_path: /uploads/delete-cover-moby.jpg
 ---